cmartinezgom/cmartinezgom.github.io/_pages/portfolio/racerloop.md

 - **Math Utils**: Several math scripts for needs such as working with 2D lines or projected positions for AI tracking and pathfinding.

 - **Offline Build**: Worked on adapting back-end services from the server into the file system.
 Just for events with no internet connection.

+- **Third Party APIs implementation**: Implementation of PlayFab’s server initial login, user save and load along with their statistics, global leaderboards...

 - **Simple VFX**: Simple shaders and particles.